 Almond extract: I use a touch of almond extract to amp up the almond.
 A little goes a long way with this extract.

 Salt: Even in desserts, just a pinch of salt brings out the overall flavor.

-How To Make Brioche Ice Cream Sandwiches
+How To Make An Ice Cream Sandwich On A Brioche Bun

 The ice cream has a traditional custard base with heavy cream, milk, sugar and egg yolks.
 It comes together pretty quickly, so it’s important to have everything in the right bowl or saucepan before you start.